rayuduanand/openinn-challenge/README.md

 Key Vault: Centralized and secure secret management

-Each environment (dev, staging, prod) has its own configurations with scaling and security settings tailored to its usage
+Each environment (dev, staging, prod) has its own configurations with scaling and security settings tailored to its usage.

 Infrastructure Deployment Workflow